Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 ## Aggregate Functions – Running Totals & Averages
 ### Explanation:
 .
-This query calculates total product sales per category and uses window functions to compute cumulative and moving statistics.
+This query below show how calculates total product sales per category and uses window functions to compute cumulative and moving statistics.
 It joins transactions with products, groups the data by p.category, and counts how many transactions occurred per category (monthly_sales).

 It then uses: